Typhoon Mawar lashes Guam as Category 4 storm with strong winds, rain

 Videos posted on social media showed fallen trees, a flipped pickup truck, solar panels flying through the air, parts of a wall of a multistory hotel crumbling to the ground and exposing rebar, and storm surge and waves crashing through coastal reefs.
 The early scope of the damage was difficult to ascertain, with power and internet failures making communication with the far-flung island difficult to impossible as the storm carved an excruciatingly slow path.

+In a sign of how much help Guam might need, the U.S. Navy ordered the USS Nimitz aircraft carrier strike group to head to the island to assist in the recovery effort, according to a U.S. official.
+The Nimitz, along with the USS Bunker Hill, a cruiser, and the USS Wayne E. Meyer, a destroyer, were south of Japan en route to Guam, where they were expected to arrive in three or four days, said the official, who spoke on condition of anonymity to discuss ship movements not yet made public.

 The storm was moving northwest at 8 mph (13 kph) late Wednesday with a slight increase in speed expected over the next day.
-It has been a slow-moving typhoon compared to others in the region that have moved upwards of 10 to 15 mph (16 to 25 kph), NWS Guam warning coordination meteorologist Landon Aydlett said.
+It has been a slow-moving typhoon compared to others in the region that have moved upwards of 10 to 15 mph (16 to 25 kph), weather service meteorologist Landon Aydlett said by phone from Guam.

-Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, Landon Aydlett said.
-It is possible that the storm could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater, he said.
+Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, and it's possible the storm could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater, he said.

 “We have the peak conditions going on for a couple more hours.
-I think thrashing is the word I would use,” he said by phone.
+I think thrashing is the word I would use,” he said.
 “There are trees everywhere at this point.
 Daylight tomorrow is really going to be a shock to a lot of people.”

 Lightning became an increasing threat as conditions deteriorated as night wore on, the weather service reported.
 A flash flood warning was in effect Thursday morning.